 The other big factor in determining the payout for the run line underdog is the comparative strength of the teams playing, which you can see by looking at the money line for the game.
 If a run line underdog is also a big money line underdog, it won’t cost as much to bet on them at +1.5.

 The Run Line in Action

 In this chart, you can see that Chicago vs Cincinnati has a projected total of 11 runs and that Cincinnati is a big +175 underdog on the money line (ML).
 For those reasons, taking the Reds +1.5 is only -115 (meaning you need to bet $115 on Cincinnati to win $100).
-With 11 runs expected, the importance of a single run is less likely to matter.
-That doesn’t mean it won’t matter.
-It’s just less likely to matter given that the game is expected to be relatively high-scoring.
-And with Chicago heavily favored to win the game outright, the potential for a one-run win (versus a two-run win, or more) goes down.
+With 11 runs expected, it’s not very likely that the outcome will be decided by a single run.

 The game between Milwaukee and San Diego lies at the other end of the spectrum.
 It has a projected total of only 7.5 runs, and Milwaukee is only a small +118 underdog on the money line.

 Therefore, Milwaukee +1.5 runs has a payout of -195, meaning the sports book will make you risk $195 just to win $100.
 In essence, by giving Milwaukee those 1.5 runs, you have taken a short underdog (+118) and turned them into a large favorite (-195).

 The Price You Pay: Giving

 If you wanted to get a bigger payout from the San Diego/Milwaukee run line, you could take San Diego -1.5 runs at +166.
 (Remember, since that’s a positive number, it means you only have to bet $100 in order to win $166.)
 But the chances of San Diego winning by two runs or more are relatively low.